What does Sophia Institute for Teachers do?

 Resources that are published by Sophia Institute for Teachers use the New American Bible, Revised Edition (NABRE).
 The teacher-written materials in the Catholic Curriuclum Exchange may use other translations.

-I am looking for lessons on a certain topic, but you don’t have anything that meets my needs.
+I am looking for lesson plans on a certain topic, but you don’t have anything that meets my needs.
 Now what should I do?

 We hope you’ll consider writing and sharing one with your fellow teachers!
 You can also send Sophia Institute feedback on the types of resources you are interested in.

-Need help logging in or uploading a lesson?
+Need help logging in or uploading a lesson plan?
 Click here.